DzmitryPS/Me_Cademy/README.md

 ## [:top:](#table-of-contents)

 ## :money_with_wings: Objectives
-- ...
-- ...
+- Master the first project with a client
+- Follow the Agile Manifesto
+- Learn more about React
+- Discover the advantages of Atomic Design

 ## [:top:](#table-of-contents)

 ## :wrench: Tools
-We used Jira as our main tool to assist in the project management and Confluence to store and access all the documentation being produced and Slack together with Google Meet as our platform for communication.
+We used **Jira** as our main tool to assist in the project management and **Confluence** to store and access all the documentation being produced and **Slack** together with Google Meet as our platform for communication.

-Figma...
+Our Wirframes we built on **Figma**.

 ## [:top:](#table-of-contents)